jgaa/stbl/README.md

 - author: The author(s) of an article
 - authors: Alias for author
 - banner: html5 picture element with scaled images for different screen sizes.
+- comments: html and/or jacascript code for comments on an article.
 - content: The content of an article.
 - expires-ansi: Ansi-date when the article expires.
 - expires: The time the article expires